Trellick Tower: Design

 All apartments in Trellick Tower have a balcony and large windows to let in as much sunlight as possible.

 The tower is 98 m tall (120 m including the communications mast) and is a Grade II* listed building.
 The design is based on Goldfinger's earlier and slightly smaller Balfron Tower in Poplar, East London.
 It has a long, thin profile, with a separate lift and service tower linked at every third storey to the access corridors in the main building, which overall has 31 floors.
 Flats above and below the corridor levels have internal stairs, while the 23rd and 24th floors are taken up by maisonettes split over the two floors.
 Overall, the building contains 217 dwellings and was originally owned by the GLC with the flats rented as council flats.
 All the apartments have balconies.
-The other building, containing shops and amenities, has seven floors.
+The other building, which also contains shops and amenities, has seven floors.

 The service tower has two additional floors higher than the main building, which includes a projecting plant room that holds the main heating system.
 It is fully linked by stairs in addition to the lifts, and also has a refuse chute mechanism.
 The majority of the plant and the hot water storage tank is located in the plant room, which reduces the need for pumps and reduces the amount of pipework needed.
 Shorter pipe runs also reduce heat loss.
 The oil-fired boilers originally used became obsolete due to the 1973 oil crisis, the year after the tower opened.
 The flats now have electric heaters and the plant room, although disused, still houses most of the now defunct mechanism.

 Goldfinger designed the entire tower block freehand on butcher's paper.
 He planned various communal areas, and purposely put slight variations in the structure so that each apartment would look different.
 He included a number of space-saving designs, such as using sliding doors to access bathrooms, and light switches embedded in the door surrounds.
 All apartments have large windows facing the balconies, in order to let in as much natural light as possible.
 As well as residential accommodation, there are a variety of shops, an office, and a youth centre.
 Throughout, quality materials were used in construction, including better fixtures and finishing the balconies with cedarwood.
 It was intended to be a good example of social accommodation alongside modern design.